whatwg/sg/Stages.md

 **See [all features using the Stages process](https://github.com/search?q=org%3Awhatwg+label%3A%22stage%3A+1%22%2C%22stage%3A+2%22%2C%22stage%3A+3%22%2C%22stage%3A+4%22&type=issues) and their current states.**

 The WHATWG’s approach to “documenting reality” is ideal for nailing down [fundamental parts of the platform](https://spec.whatwg.org/) and improving interoperability and developer satisfaction.
 It can sometimes be daunting for new [Contributors](./IPR%20Policy.md#contributor), who don’t know how to reliably get implementer feedback or editor time commitment.
-The WHATWG Stages process is an optional, opt-in process that both new and established [Contributors](./IPR%20Policy.md#contributor) can use if they want to get more formal signals on support for their [Contribution](./IPR%20Policy.md#21-contribution).
+The WHATWG Stages process is an optional, opt-in process that both new and established [Contributors](./IPR%20Policy.md#contributor) can use if they want to get more formal signals of support for their [Contribution](./IPR%20Policy.md#21-contribution).
 This tool is generally used for medium-to-large [Contributions](./IPR%20Policy.md#21-contribution); it’s not expected to be used for each [Contribution](./IPR%20Policy.md#21-contribution).

 Stages asks for explicit implementer involvement at multiple checkpoints, starting from notification that the problem is being worked on, then sign-off on the rough API and specification, and finally agreement on the full specification text.
-These checkpoints are also useful to the broader community, helping web developers monitor the [Contributions](./IPR%20Policy.md#21-contribution) that are moving through the various stages.
-By explicitly signaling a [Contribution](./IPR%20Policy.md#21-contribution)’s progress, including implementer involvement, the community has a better idea of what is going on in the WHATWG.
+These checkpoints are also useful to the broader community, helping them monitor the [Contributions](./IPR%20Policy.md#21-contribution) that are moving through the various stages.
+By explicitly signaling a [Contribution](./IPR%20Policy.md#21-contribution)’s progress, including implementer involvement, the broader community has a better idea of what is going on in the WHATWG.

 These checkpoints are modeled loosely on the [TC39 process](https://tc39.es/process-document/), which uses the concept of _stages_.
-Each subsequent stage implies a larger degree of consensus from the community, willingness to engage, implement, and eventually ship the feature in browser engines; and signals progress to web developers, drawing attention to incubations that have grown community support behind them.
+Each subsequent stage implies a larger degree of consensus within the WHATWG, and greater willingness among browser engines to engage, implement, and eventually ship the feature.
+Stages also signal progress to the broader community, drawing attention to incubations with growing WHATWG support.

 ## Terminology